dctime/signals/issues.md

 Flawless Exchanger needs GUI and a new name

-Signal Wire needs collision block and needs a way to detect which multipart it clicked on
+Signal Wire needs collision block and needs a way to detect which multipart it clicked on (2)

+### 2025.4.24

+Signal Wire break box isnt the same as the model